 There are pros and cons to each decision here.

-If you are looking to buy the home and the land, then you will be living in what is called a co-op mobile home park, which is resident owned.
+If you are looking to buy the home and the land, then you will be living in what is called a co-op mobile home park, which is resident-owned.
 Within these parks, you do not have lot rent each month since you own the land the home sits on, but will still have a monthly HOA payment that will cover the cost of the upkeep of the common areas and the amenities the park offers.
-The main positive about going this route is that since you own the ground, you can benefit from the land appreciation, just like a regular stick and brick home.
-Now, the downside of buying both the home and the land this is that the initial costs will be much more expensive than that of a land rented home.
-Many times being about three to four times higher.
+The main positive about going this route is that since you own the ground, you can benefit from the land appreciation, just like a regular stick-and-brick home.
+Now, the downside of buying both the home and the land is that the initial costs will be much more expensive than that of a land-rented home.
+Many times it is about three to four times higher.

 When looking at which option to go with, I have learned it is up to the buyer and how long they plan to live in that home.

 If they are looking to own the home for several years, then spending more on the front end to buy the land and the home may be a good idea as over time that monthly lot rent can add up fast.
 On the other side, if this is a few-year adventure, or if the buyer is not sure how buying a mobile home in Sarasota will work for them, then buying at a traditional park may be a better way to go as the initial buy-in is far less.